 In 2001, Project ARISE issued a report of a research project conducted by Spencer Pasero on the state of Physics First programs.
 Fifty-eight public and private schools were studied.
 The schools that responded were all teaching physics as the first course and most have reported that this inverted sequence has been successful.
-Since this study, several large urban public school districts have joined the larger number of private schools by offering physics first and the institutions have met with mixed reviews.
+Since this study, several local and statewide efforts are working to increase the number of public schools offering physics first.
+Time will tell if these efforts are successful.